Überschrift

 Who we are

 200 scientists from 6 institutions in the German Ruhr Area team up in the Cluster of Excellence Ruhr Explores Solvation (RESOLV in short).
-The Ruhr-Universität Bochum (RUB) and the TU University Dortmund co-host the cluster.
-Prof. Dr. Martina Havenith from RUB is the cluster Speaker and Coordinator.
+The Ruhr University Bochum (RUB) and the TU Dortmund University co-host the cluster.
+Prof. Dr. Martina Havenith from RUB is the cluster speaker and coordinator.

 Strategic Partnerships